jabranham/personal-website/content/post/analyzing-a-bib-file.md

 When I started working on this, one thing that became immediately apparent was that I lacked any sort of organized system for getting notified about new articles.
 Which seems like something I should have done year 1 and is rather obvious in retrospect.
 But hey, I was a young grad student.

 I tested out two ways of getting notifications.
 One was with email alerts.
 All the publishers are more than happy to email you about new issues/articles.
 This worked, but it was annoying to get all these emails in my inbox.
-So I then switched to using RSS.[^1] That's my current setup.[^2] All of the major publishers publish RSS or Atom feeds for their journals, so it's easy to get subscribed.
+So I then switched to using RSS.[^1] That's my current setup.
+All of the major publishers publish RSS or Atom feeds for their journals, so it's easy to get subscribed.
 Well, all of them except Cambridge.
 Luckily, there is a webapp that lets you [add RSS posts via email](https://zapier.com/zapbook/zaps/1363/add-a-new-rss-posts-via-email/).
 So I signed up for Cambridge's email alerts but gave them an email address that that company gave me.

 Now that I get notifications about new articles/issues, it certainly *feels* like I read more.
 But having some empirical evidence would be nice.